 The Gold Standard: Once we understand this fundamental Keynesian insight, it becomes easy to understand that the use of gold as money cannot be a good idea.
 This is because gold supplies increase due to discoveries and mining of gold, at a rate which has no match to the needs of the economy.
 If the economy needs an exactly correct amount, which keeps increasing in a growing economy, then gold will not do a good job as money.
 The economy will perpetually be in recession when gold stock is too low, and in inflation when the gold stock is too high.
 Histories of use of gold as money can be used to document this phenomena – too strict enforcement of gold standards has typically led to recessions, and often governments have invented alternative forms of token money to create the additional money needed by the economy.

 Fractional Reserve Banking: One of the most important inventions which has been done for this purpose is the fractional reserve banking system.
 Because people use currency notes backed by gold, instead of gold itself, it is possible to print a lot more notes than the actual amount of gold, while claiming that each note is backed fully by gold.
 This way, a limited amount of gold can be used to create a large amount of currency – this is the meaning of “fractional reserve”.
 Of course, this is a fraud in an obvious sense – the issuer of the notes is making promises that are impossible to keep.
 As a practical matter, it is rare for all holders of promissory notes to demand payment at once, which would cause crises.
-To compound the problem, private banks can also create money in the form of credit, without having any actual backing of gold.
+It is not only the state which has the authority to print money without backing.
+Private banks can also create money in the form of credit, without having any actual backing of gold.
 The many problems that this leads to are discussed in my paper on “ The Battle for the Control of Money” To summarize, money is created by sovereign fiat.
 Gold backing is merely a way to generate trust, but is not required.
 As long as considerations of international trade are not involved, domestic currency created by sovereign fiat is ideal for the needs of the economy – much better than gold, which is not adaptable.
 In practice, gold-backed currency emerged, and the problem of matching money to the needs of the economy was solved by the use of fractional reserve banking, which permitted expansion of money far beyond the quantity of gold, while maintaining a pretense of gold backing for all of the currency.

 Business Cycles and Financial Crises: Briefly, business cycles are caused by private sector creation of money which acts exactly opposite to the needs of economy.
 For private credit creation the best time is when the economy is booming – however at such times it is important to reduce the rate of growth of the money stock, instead of increasing it.
 Similarly, creation of private sector credit is reduced in recessions, when in fact the economy needs more money to climb out of recession.
 The pro-cyclical behavior of private sector money creation exacerbates the business cycle and frequently leads to monetary crises.
 A recent IMF paper counts over 300 monetary and banking crises in the past three decades.
 However, economists who have taken money and banks out of their models because of the illusion of neutrality of money are unable to forecast or even understand these crises.
 Lord Mervyn King, former governor of the Bank of England, has said that our current financial system is among the worst imaginable because it is so crisis prone, and has called for creation of a new kind of financial architecture.